LarsFlaeten/snakepy/README.md

 - Added apples that would increase the lenght of the snake if the head coincided with the fruit position.
 Test how different speeds made it harder to hit the food.
 - Major design change: Fruit should be replaced with a pancake (Requirement from the kids)
 - Place a new pancake at a random position once the previous had been eaten
-- Implement collission detection against walls (certain death!)
+- Implement collision detection against walls (certain death!)
 - Implement a points counter